Charles Booth (social reformer): Social research

 In 1886, influenced earlier by positivism, Booth embarked on his major survey of London life and labour conditions for which he became famous and commonly regarded as initiating the systematic study of poverty in Britain.
 Booth was critical of the existing statistical data on poverty.
 By analyzing census returns he argued that they were unsatisfactory, later being invited to sit on a parliamentary committee in 1891 which suggested improvements that could be made to them.
 Due to the scale of the survey, results were published serially but it took over fifteen years before the full seventeen volume edition was published.
 His work on the study and his concern with the problems of poverty led to an involvement in campaigning for old-age pensions and promoting the decasualisation of labour.

-Booth publicly criticised the claims of Henry Hyndman, the leader of the Social Democratic Federation, Britain's first socialist party.
-In the Pall Mall Gazette of 1885, Hyndman stated that 25% of Londoners lived in abject poverty.
 The survey of life and labour began with a pilot study in Tower Hamlets.
 Booth then hired numerous researchers to assist with the full study of the whole of London, which investigated the three main topics of poverty, occupations, and religion.
 Among his researchers were his cousin Beatrice Potter (Beatrice Webb) and the chapter on women's work was conducted by the budding economist Clara Collet.
-This research, which looked at the incidence of pauperism in the East End of London, showed that 35% were living in abject poverty – even higher than the original figure.
+This research, which looked at the incidence of pauperism in the East End of London – which he defined in 1889 as the County of London between the City of London and the River Lea (present day London Borough of Tower Hamlets and adjacent portions of Shoreditch, South Hackney and Homerton in the London Borough of Hackney), therefore excluding parts of London in Essex – showed that 35% were living in abject poverty, even higher than the original figure.
 This work was published under the title Life and Labour of the People in 1889.
 A second volume, entitled Labour and Life of the People, covering the rest of London, appeared in 1891.
 Booth also popularised the idea of a "poverty line", a concept conceived by the London School Board.
 Booth set this line at 10 to 20 shillings a week, which he considered to be the minimum amount necessary for a family of 4 or 5 people to subsist.